timescale/examples/air-quality/README.md

 ## Requirements
 - A working instance of [TimescaleDB](https://docs.timescale.com)
 - Python3 environment
-- Install python dependencies with `pip install -r requirements.txt`
+- Install python dependencies with `pip3 install -r requirements.txt`

 ## Content
 The files in this directory and how they're used: